 What do you take the relevant difference between the seventeenth and the eighteenth centuries to be, such that it makes sense to call one period "Enlightened" and the other not?
 What is it that makes the eighteenth-century world of Hume, Smith, Kant, Voltaire and Rousseau distinct from the seventeenth-century world of Bacon, Descartes, Hobbes, Spinoza, Newton, Locke and Bayle?
 Or do you think the term "Enlightenment" ought to be stretched to cover pretty much all of modern science and philosophy (in which case, the more it's stretched, the less it refers to anything terribly precisely any more)?

 Is it important that we call whatever it is we're talking about "the Enlightenment"?
-Why not use the older language — which, unlike "Enlightenment", really was very widely used at the time — of "the Republic of Letters" instead?
+Why not use the older language -- which, unlike "Enlightenment", really was very widely used at the time -- of "the Republic of Letters" instead?
 Or use some other term altogether?

+What do you think happened to the Enlightenment?
 Do the French and American Revolutions somehow represent its climax - or its betrayal?
 In France, was Siï¿½yï¿½s an Enlightened architect of modern politics, or someone who turned genuinely Enlightened political theory on its head?
 What's the relationship between the nineteenth-century politics of nation-states and democratisation and what happened in the eighteenth century?
 Is there much connection between the social philosophies of the eighteenth century and those of the nineteenth (in Hegel, Marx and Weber, say), or not?
 And what, if anything, has the Enlightenment got to do with the political distinction between Left and Right?